How to Plan a Trip to Pukapuka

 Getting Around Pukapuka

 Getting around Pukapuka solely relies on what your host can organise.
-There is no public transport or taxis.
-Your host will meet you at the airport on Motu Ko and transfer you to your accommodation via boat, taking approximately 45 minutes to reach Wale, the main island of Pukapuka.
+There is no public transportation or taxis available.
+Your host will meet you at the airport on Motu Ko and transfer you to your accommodation via boat, a journey that takes approximately 45 minutes to reach Wale, the main island of Pukapuka.

 Wale is the only island large enough to perhaps need transport.
 Your host can organise a scooter or bicycle to get around if needed.
 Otherwise, the other islands (and Wale, to be fair) are small enough to explore on foot.